Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

+\imp{This approach suggests that fairness is often assessed implicitly through the assessment of the overall AI model performance, which may miss subgroup disparities and fail to capture specific fairness concerns.}

+\imp{Table~\ref{metrics} further illustrates the different metrics used to evaluate the AI/ML model fairness, associated with each of the corresponding themes defined in Table~\ref{rq4themes}.}

-Overall, Participants’ approaches to validating fairness ranged from using explicit group-level and individual-level metrics, to relying on standard model performance metrics as proxies, to having limited or ad-hoc evaluations, highlighting a spectrum of rigor and awareness in fairness assessment.
+Overall, Participants’ approaches to validating fairness ranged from using explicit group-level and individual-level metrics, to relying on standard model performance metrics as proxies, to having limited or ad-hoc evaluations, highlighting a spectrum of rigor and awareness in fairness assessment, \imp{with implications for the consistency, accountability, and completeness of bias detection across teams.}